 The process of declaring the major takes approximately 10 minutes, if that much, and you may declare at anytime during the year.
-Schedule a preliminary meeting with the UA to discuss declaring the major, double majoring or doing a simultaneous degree in 608 Barrow during regular office hours Tuesday–Thursday 9:30-12.
+Schedule a preliminary meeting with the UA to discuss declaring the major, double majoring or doing a simultaneous degree in 608 Barrows Hall during regular office hours Monday – Friday 9:00am – 12:00pm and 1:00pm to 4:00pm.
 The following materials are required and the necessary forms are available at the department.
 You can also download them here:

 - GWS Major Data Sheet